shepai/OpenEduBot/Instructions and code/WheelBot/README.md

 The Pico can be flashed with circuitPython should you need access to libraries such as [ulab](https://docs.circuitpython.org/en/latest/shared-bindings/ulab/index.html) (cp variant of numpy)

+The robot can use the Kitroniks motor driver and the Kitroniks robotics board.
+Selecting between either of them can be done in the library [(See documentation)](https://github.com/shepai/OpenEduBot/tree/main/Library)

 ## Building the chassis
 Firstly you will need to get the following parts.
 These parts can be found in the excel spreadsheet "costs.xlsx".
 It approximately costs £50 a robot.
 The more you build, the cheaper they become.